-As you strategize for 2020, you may be making a list of areas your organization can improve and are considering revamping some of your training initiatives.
+As you strategize this year, you may be making a list of areas your organization can improve and are considering revamping some of your training initiatives.
 Regardless of your goals for training this year, you want it to be effective.
 As one of the hottest topics for training in 2019, implicit bias is at the top of this list for many organizations.
 Many organizations have some sort of diversity training, but few organizations have effective and impactful implicit bias strategies.
 Effective implicit bias training can benefit your organization, individuals, and teams in positive ways.
 Whether your organization has no formal implicit bias training, or you are looking to revamp your current approach, you are taking steps towards positive change.

 One of the key components in making any new initiative effective is by setting goals.
 In order to make any implicit bias training effective you must set clear goals and objectives and track them.
 TTA has created the following list of key areas that we feel are most important to address in your training strategy: